Picture of a dateline. Image being use for a Newswire blog titled, "How to Format a Press Release Dateline With AP Style."

 Learn How to Create the Perfect AP Dateline

-If you’d like to learn more about AP Style and how to properly apply it when drafting a press release, contact us today.
+If you’d like to learn more about AP Style and how to properly apply it when drafting a press release, contact us today about our press release distribution services.

 Maria Marchewka is a Digital Marketing Strategist at Newswire.
 Maria is an experienced copywriter, social media marketer, content creator, strategist, and project manager.
 Her firm belief in being a practitioner and not a preacher of marketing concepts has put her in a position to help companies build brand awareness and connect with their target audiences online.